baljeet59singh11-lab/Induction/README.md

 The experiment aimed to connect scientific observation with internal awareness and discipline.

 ## 📸 Media
-*(You can add images/videos of the lecture or experiment here)*
+*(You can add images/videos of the lecture or experiment

-## 🗂️ Files
-- `experiment-details.txt`: Steps of the classroom experiment
-- `aw-god-meaning.md`: Deep explanation of each letter in GOD
-- `jaswins-lecture-summary.md`: Summary of the full lecture

 ---

 > "Physics is not just about equations – it's about understanding life through science." – Dr. Jasvinder Singh
 # Day 4
+# 🎓 Orientation Day Highlights

+## 📅 Event Overview
+A vibrant and inspiring Orientation Day filled with knowledge, creativity, and motivation for the new batch of students.

+---

+## 🧠 Expert Lecture: Universal Human Values
+**Speaker:** Dr. Priyadarshini
+**Topic:** Universal Human Values
+**Venue:** College Auditorium

+Dr. Priyadarshini guided students towards living a more **conscious and value-based life**, encouraging inner awareness and ethical living. 🧠🌟

+---

+## 🏁 Senior Talk: Motorsport Journey
+**Speaker:** Gautam Sir (Esteemed Senior)

+Gautam Sir shared his **journey in Motorsports**, inspiring students with his passion, determination, and grit. 🚗🔥

+---

+## 🚀 Club Showcase: Causmic Club
+The **Causmic Club** team presented their creative and leadership initiatives, giving freshers a glimpse into the world of **innovation, teamwork, and exploration**. 🚀✨